-The aim of this work is therefore toget a good understanding of severe slugging problem in subsea pipeline/riser systems using computational fluid dynamic method.
+The aim of this work was therefore to get a good understanding of severe slugging problem in subsea pipeline/riser systems using computational fluid dynamic method.
 The procedure attempts to answer the following research questions;

 - At what superficial velocities of liquid and gas will severe slugging begin? - How will severe slug react to change in superficial velocity? - At what maximum, superficial gas velocity will slug no longer be tolerated?